-Nathan Ratliff
+Nathan Ratliff1

-Matt Zucker
+Matt Zucker1

-J. Andrew Bagnell
+J. Andrew Bagnell1

-Siddhartha Srinivasa
+Siddhartha Srinivasa2

-The Robotics Institute Carnegie Mellon University {ndr, mzucker, dbagnell}@cs.cmu.edu Intel Research Pittsburgh, PA siddhartha.srinivasa@intel.com
+1The Robotics Institute Carnegie Mellon University {ndr, mzucker, dbagnell}@cs.cmu.edu 2Intel Research Pittsburgh, PA siddhartha.srinivasa@intel.com

 Abstract-Existing high-dimensional motion planning algorithms are simultaneously overpowered and underpowered.
-In domains sparsely populated by obstacles, the heuristics used by sampling-based planners to navigate "narrow passages" can be needlessly complex; furthermore, additional postprocessing is required to remove the jerky or extraneous motions from the paths that such planners generate.
+In domains sparsely populated by obstacles, the heuristics used by sampling-based planners to navigate "narrow passages" can be needlessly complex; furthermore, additional post-processing is required to remove the jerky or extraneous motions from the paths that such planners generate.
 In this paper, we present CHOMP, a novel method for continuous path refinement that uses covariant gradient techniques to improve the quality of sampled trajectories.
-Our optimization technique both optimizes higher-order dynamics and is able to converge over a wider range of input paths relative to previous path optimization strategies.
-In particular, we relax the collision-free feasibility prerequisite on input paths required by those strategies.
+Our optimization technique converges over a wider range of input paths and is able to optimize higherorder dynamics of trajectories than previous path optimization strategies.
 As a result, CHOMP can be used as a standalone motion planner in many real-world planning queries.
-We demonstrate the effectiveness of our proposed method in manipulation planning for a 6-DOF robotic arm as well as in trajectory generation for a walking quadruped robot.
+The effectiveness of our proposed method is demonstrated in manipulation planning for a 6-DOF robotic arm as well as in trajectory generation for a walking quadruped robot.